 Troubleshooting negative behaviors in three steps

-There comes a time when we want ourselves or others to do a behavior, but no matter how much we try, nothing seems to work.
+There comes a time when we want ourselves or others to do a behaviour, but no matter how much we try, nothing seems to work.
 These 3 steps are a checklist you can follow to help you determine why you or someone else may not be doing what is required.

 Step 1.
-Check to see if there is a prompt – It’s best to start at the beginning: Is the person even being prompted to perform the said behavior?
+Check to see if there is a prompt – It’s best to start at the beginning: Is the person even being prompted to perform the said behaviour?
 If not, why not remind them (leave out the drama or politics) and just design a good and effective prompt and remind them respectfully.

 Step 3.
-Is the person even motivated to complete the task – If the other two above reasons are all fine, then this is the most likely culprit.
-Try to find a way to motivate the individual – through motivational or punitive measures – and give them a reason to complete task.
+Is the person even motivated to complete the task – If the other two above reasons are all fine, then this is the most likely culprit?
+Try to find a way to motivate the individual – through motivational or punitive measures – and give them a reason to complete the task.

 The three steps to stopping a bad habit

 Step 1.
 Write down three of your worst habits that must be stopped.
-Try to be specific – instead of writing ‘stop eating bad food’ it should be ‘stop going for burgers at lunch’.
+Try to be specific – instead of writing ‘stop eating bad food’ it should be ‘stop going for burgers at lunch.

 Step 2.
 For each problem think of the ways that might remove the prompt and desires to perform that habit – you might make a healthy lunch the night before and make sure you bring it in.